 Information for Candidates

-For anyone interested in becoming a candidate and seeking election or re-election for mayor, city councillor, or school board trustee on November 13, 2024, Elections Saskatoon has prepared the 2024 Candidate Information Guide to help you understand the election process.
+For anyone interested in becoming a candidate and seeking election or re-election for mayor, city councillor, or school board trustee on November 13, 2024, Elections Saskatoon prepared the 2024 Candidate Information Guide to help you understand the election process.
 The Guide provides all important dates and the steps all candidates must follow in 2024.

 Saskatoon Public School Division Trustee Candidate Guide